 New Mark Commons celebrates its 50th anniversary this year, and we are making an all-out effort to collect remembrances, artifacts and photos.
-You will see some of our historic memorabilia of a half century of life in NMC on display in the Clubhouse on Labor Day, Monday, September 4, from 10 a.m. to 2 p.m., and on Saturday, October 21.
-The October 21 adult evening event will be the final, formal celebration at the annual Board cocktail party, culminating the year-long schedule of special events we have held.
-The Clubhouse will also be open 10 a.m.-2 p.m. that day so that youngsters can have another chance to immerse themselves in the history of their neighborhood.
+You will see some of our historic memorabilia of a half century of life in NMC on display in the Clubhouse at the Board Open House on Saturday, October 21, from 5-7 p.m..
+This adult evening event will be the final, formal celebration of our 50th Anniversary, culminating the year-long schedule of special events we have held.
+The Clubhouse will also be open 3-6 p.m.
+Sunday, October 22, so that adults and youngsters can have another chance to immerse themselves in the history of their neighborhood.

 In addition, the 50th Anniversary Committee is compiling a special slide show of remembrances that will be shown at the Clubhouse on Labor Day and October 21.
 We are also publishing a booklet about our history, thanks in part to a $1,000 ROC-N Matching Grant from the City of Rockville.
 New Mark’s matching contribution will be the hours of volunteer work by more than a dozen residents who are involved in planning, interviewing and writing the commemorative pamphlet.

 If you have vignettes to share, please contact John Hansman (email@example.com) or Pat Reber (firstname.lastname@example.org).
 For photos, please contact Arthur Katz (email@example.com) or David Sloane (firstname.lastname@example.org).